ojilles/jilles.net/_posts/2011-07-26-jilles-uses-this.md

-filled with 4TB disks, giving plenty of space for all the pictures (both straight out of camera as well as edited), all raw material for home movies (think of the kids!) and the edited movies, etc. The Synology comes highly recommened (ease of use) and has been operating since January 2013 continuously without any issues.
+filled with 4TB disks, giving plenty of space for all the pictures (both straight out of camera as well as edited), all raw material for home movies (think of the kids!) and the edited movies, etc. The Synology comes highly recommend (ease of use) and has been operating since January 2013 continuously without any issues.

 Perhaps it is a bit overdone, but I am now reasonably certain I can get to the